May 31, Reading 1 – Deuteronomy 10:12-11:32

 “Yet the LORD set his heart in love on your fathers and chose their offspring after them, you above all peoples, as you are this day.”

-What a Heavenly Father we have, that even though He is Lord of all creation, He as set His heart in love for us!
+We read here of a God, a Heavenly Father, who even though He is Lord of all creation has set His heart in love for His people – what a thing this is!

-The old (or current for Israel now) covenant is one of circumcision of the body.
+The old covenant is one of circumcision of the body.

-But this was only ever a pointer to a better, deeper, more fuller covenant, one that Jesus brought in, that of the heart.
+This was only ever a pointer to a better, deeper, fuller covenant – One of the heart.

 Oh that our hearts would be circumcised, no longer stubborn.

-Praise our Lord God above for His grace and mercy to us.
-We were stubborn and hard of heart, but He called us, brought us into Himself in Jesus.
-He broke our hard hearts, circumcised the foreskin of our hearts and dissolved the stubborn refusal to acknowledge Him as Lord and Saviour.
+God broke our hard hearts, He circumcised the foreskin of our hearts and dissolved the stubborn refusal to acknowledge Him as Lord and Saviour.

-What else have we to do this day for our God, our King and Lord, who called us from darkness into light!
+What else have we to do but as Moses wanted, as the Lord calls us to – To walk in obedience to our King, the One who called us from darkness into light!

 May 31, Reading 2 – Song of Solomon 1:1-2:7